-Climate talks back off from call to end all coal use
+Climate talks soften stance on fossil fuel phaseout

 Another crunch issue is the question of financial aid for poor countries to cope with climate change.
 Rich nations failed to provide them with $100 billion annually by 2020, as agreed, causing considerable anger among developing countries going into the talks.

-The latest draft reflects those concerns, expressing “deep regret” that the $100 billion goal hasn’t been met and urging rich countries to scale up their funding.
+The latest draft reflects those concerns, expressing “deep regret” that the $100 billion goal hasn’t been met and urging rich countries to scale up their funding for poor nations to reduce emissions and adapt to climate change – an issue with which developed countries are also grappling.

+It also adds wording that could create a fund to help countries hit by the most devastating impacts of climate change.
+Rich nations such as the United States, which have historically been the biggest source of human-caused greenhouse gas emissions, are opposed to any legal obligation to compensate poor countries.

+Discussion on the issue, known as loss and damage, is likely to go to the wire, negotiators said.

 Negotiators from almost 200 nations gathered in Glasgow on Oct.
 31 amid dire warnings from leaders, activists and scientists that not enough is being done to curb global warming.